Kohn Pedersen Fox: Expanded national and global presence (2010–present)

 Four decades after its founding, KPF has refined particular expertise in the area of office design, supertall structures, and large-scale, urban, mixed use developments.

 In November 2018, the firm announced the opening of new offices in San Francisco, Berlin, and Singapore to support current projects, new commissions, and imminent endeavors in those regions.

 The firm's high-profile projects include One Vanderbilt, a new supertall office tower in Midtown Manhattan located next to Grand Central Terminal and providing direct access to the station; and the master plan for Hudson Yards, the largest private real estate development in U.S. history, which mixes residences with offices, hotels and retail, and street life.
 KPF also designed buildings 10 Hudson Yards, 20 Hudson Yards, 30 Hudson Yards, and 55 Hudson Yards, which together offer office, retail, and hospitality space within the development.

 Also in New York, KPF is leading the redevelopment of New York City Housing Authority's (NYCHA) Red Hook Houses, which suffered severe flooding and wind damage during Superstorm Sandy in 2012.
 The largest public housing development in Brooklyn, Red Hook Houses accommodates over 6,000 people across 28 buildings.

 Outside of the United States, KPF has been contributing to the regeneration and conservation of the Covent Garden Estate in the roles of both master planner and architect for a collection of buildings.
 Also in London, the firm designed 52 Lime Street, known as The Scalpel.

+Construction of "The Spiral Tower" in Tel Aviv, Israel, began in 2018.
+Designed by KPF and Israeli architect Moshe Tzur, the 91-story, 350-meter-tall skyscraper is set for completion in 2028 and is slated to become the tallest building in Israel.